-Ownership of copyright can be transferred to another person by way of assignment.
-However, an assignment of copyright will not be legally binding unless it is in writing and signed by or on behalf of the “assignor” (the person who is transferring ownership of their copyright).
+Ownership of copyright can also be transferred to another party by way of deed of assignment.
+However, an assignment of copyright will not be legally binding unless it is in writing and signed by or on behalf of the ‘assignor’ (the person who is transferring ownership of their copyright).
 Once assigned, the assignee can then take proceedings for copyright infringement.

 What is an exclusive licensee?

 Copyright can also be licensed out to others.
-An ‘exclusive licensee’ is a person who has been granted an exclusive licence to use the work, to the exclusion of all others including the person granting the licence.
+An ‘exclusive licensee’ is a person who has been granted an exclusive licence to use the original creator’s work to the exclusion of all others – including the person granting the licence (the original copyright owner).

-For an exclusive licence to be binding it must be in writing and signed by or on behalf of the copyright owner and must authorise the licensee, to the exclusion of all other persons including the person granting the licence), to exercise the intellectual property rights which the original copyright owner would otherwise be exercising exclusively.
+For an exclusive licence to be binding, it must be in writing and signed by or on behalf of the copyright owner; and must authorise the licensee, to the exclusion of everyone else (including the person granting the licence), to exercise the intellectual property rights which the original copyright owner would otherwise be exercising exclusively.

 If an exclusive licensee needs to take legal action for copyright infringement, they must join the copyright owner as a party in the proceedings.
 If you have any uncertainty about who owns the copyright of a particular work or creation, or about a potential claim for infringement, you should take expert legal advice.